 One of the most stunning pieces of architecture in Calgary is the Peace Bridge.
-Designed by Santiago Calatrav, this pedestrian and cycle bridge is the perfect combination of practical purpose and artistic flair.
-As much a sculpture as it is a bridge, this is an excellent place to capture not only the bridge itself, but the city around it.
-Make it the centrepiece of one of your skyline photos; you won’t be disappointed!
+Designed by Santiago Calatrava, this pedestrian and cycle bridge is the perfect combination of practical purpose and artistic flair.
+As much a sculpture as it is a bridge, this is an excellent place to capture not only the bridge itself but the city around it.
+Make it the centerpiece of one of your skyline photos; you won’t be disappointed!

 For a portrait that evokes memories of the past, make your way to the EV Music Pavilion in the East Village.
 The Music Pavilion was gifted to Calgary in 2016 by its sister metropolis, Quebec City.
 With a gorgeous view of the skyline and surrounding parkland, this is the perfect location for a snap that encompasses everything that makes Calgary so enchanting.